Easy Approval Process For Your Purchase Invoices

 Is this solution only for big companies?

-No. If you’re the only person in your business, you can still use the same process.
+No. If you run a small self-employed business, you can still use the same process.
 This will bring clarity and help you control your payments making sure you pay bills correctly.

 If you have an assistant, you can use it together.
 Your assistant can be creating the drafts and submitting bills for payments and you will be the one approving them.
 Then you can either make the payments or let your assistant be responsible for this.
 This way your assistant pays only what has been previously approved by you.